oracle/truffleruby/doc/user/compatibility.md

 #### Ruby to Java interop

-Calling Java code from Ruby (normal Java code, not JRuby's Java extensions which are covered below) is in development but not ready for use yet.
-We aim to provide the same interface as JRuby does for this functionality.
+JRuby's Java interop API is not implemented far enough to be used.
+We provide an alternate polyglot API for interoperating with multiple languages, including Java, instead.

 #### Java to Ruby interop